-You must obtain building regulations before you start construction and the process can take up to 5 weeks once submitted.
-We have an excellent working relationship with many Independent Building Inspectors and can assist with various construction methods.
+Please note, you must obtain building regulations before you start construction and the process can take up to 5 weeks once submitted.
+We have an excellent working relationship with many Independent Building Inspectors and can assist with advice on the various construction methods available.

-We may need to get third party consultants involved such as SAP/SBEM engineer, Structural Engineer or specialist foundation expert of which we will inform you of their respective costs and input.
+We may need to get third party consultants involved such as a Structural Engineer or specialist foundation expert but we we will inform you of their respective costs and input.

 Tender & Contract Selection

-We offer a service to produce a tender package to invite building contractors to tender to build your project.
+We offer a service to invite building contractors to tender to build your project.

 The tender package usually includes a specification, schedule of works and the working drawings.
-We will do all the asking and chasing of builders for you and help you to select the best contractor for your building project.
-At this point we would strongly recommend engaging a quantity surveyor, whilst we can advise briefly on costs per m², we are not experts in that field.
+We will do all the liaison with builders for you and help you to select the best contractor for your building project.
+At this point we would also recommend engaging a quantity surveyor.

 Construction – Contract Administration

 We can offer contract administration on projects.